 CHRONIC INFLAMMATION IN SKIN

-Diet which includes too much refined sugar, alcohol, saturated fats (trans fats), a food allergy which has not yet been diagnosed, all of which has an impact on the microbiome in the gut, which in turn has an impact on so much more, including the delicate balance of hormones.
+- Diet which includes too much refined sugar (this kicks off the glycation process thus decreasing collagen and increasing inflammation cells in the body), alcohol, saturated fats (trans fats), a food allergy which has not yet been diagnosed, all of which has an impact on both the skin’s microbiome and the gut’s microbiome, which in turn has an impact on so much more, including the delicate balance of hormones.

 WAYS OF PREVENTING CHRONIC INFLAMMATION

-The one-size-fits-all approach doesn’t work for everyone, and my personal journey included consulting a functional nutritionist and tests to understand what my body was not benefiting from.
+The one-size-fits-all approach doesn’t work for everyone, and our Founder’s personal journey included consulting a functional nutritionist and tests to understand what her body was not benefiting from.

-However, a common theme and advice given to everyone is to eat more anti-inflammatory foods, and surprise surprise most of the items on there are plant based and whole, i.e. unprocessed 3.
-Anti-oxidant rich foods and skincare products will work hard to protect against environmental causes of inflammation.
+However, a common theme and advice given to everyone is to eat more anti-inflammatory foods, and unsurprisingly most of the items on there are plant-based and unprocessed.
+Antioxidant rich foods and skincare products will work hard to protect against environmental causes of inflammation.

-There is also some research that shows that topical application of plant oils can help with strengthening the skin barrier and have an anti-inflammatory action, which again supports the notion of plant based and whole, i.e. unprocessed 4.
-More research is needed, but looking out for ingredients with anti-inflammatory properties can help to strengthen the skin barrier and structure of skin.
+There is also some research that shows that topical application of plant oils can help with strengthening the skin barrier and have an anti-inflammatory action.
+Look out for ingredients with anti-inflammatory properties which can help to strengthen the skin barrier and structure of skin.

 WHAT ARE YOUR TOP TIPS FOR PREVENTING INFLAMMATION?